awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscalingplans-scalingplan-scalinginstruction.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PredefinedLoadMetricSpecification`  <a name="cfn-autoscalingplans-scalingplan-scalinginstruction-predefinedloadmetricspecification"></a>
 The predefined load metric to use for predictive scaling\.
-This parameter or a **CustomizedLoadMetricSpecification** is required when configuring predictive scaling, and cannot be used otherwise\.
+This property or a **CustomizedLoadMetricSpecification** is required when configuring predictive scaling, and cannot be used otherwise\.
 *Required*: Conditional
 *Type*: [PredefinedLoadMetricSpecification](aws-properties-autoscalingplans-scalingplan-predefinedloadmetricspecification.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)